 2.1.2 To facilitate their work, study groups may set up working parties, joint working parties and rapporteur groups to deal with the tasks assigned to them (see Recommendation ITU-T A.1).

-2.1.3 A joint working party shall submit draft Recommendations to its lead study group.
+2.1.3 A joint working party shall submit draft Recommendations to its parent study group.

 2.1.4 The establishment of regional groups of ITU-T study groups shall be in accordance with WTSA Resolution 54 (Rev. Geneva, 2022), on regional groups of ITU-T study groups.